Serhat Kot

-Serhat Kot (born 12 August 1997) is a Turkish professional footballer who plays as a midfielder for Karacabey Bld.
+Serhat Kot (born 12 August 1997) is a Turkish professional footballer who plays as a midfielder for TFF 2.
+Lig club 68 Aksaray Belediyespor.

-Professional career
+Club career

 A youth product of Borussia Dortmund, Kot begun his senior career with the Turkish club Altay S.K., before moving back to Germany with 1.
 FC Nürnberg II.
 He joined Fenerbahçe in the summer of 2017, joining their youth side.
-Kot made his professional debut with Fenerbahçe in a 2-0 Süper Lig win over İstanbul Başakşehir F.K. on 11 February 2018.
+Kot made his professional debut with Fenerbahçe in a 2–0 Süper Lig win over İstanbul Başakşehir on 11 February 2018.

 On 24 August 2019, Kot signed a one-year contract with Dutch club MVV Maastricht competing in the second-tier Eerste Divisie.
 He left the club when his contract expired in July 2020.

 International career

 Kot represented the Turkey U16s at the 2013 Montaigu Tournament.